Quetzal-framework/quetzal-CoaTL/docs/1-introduction.md

 Quetzal fills this gap by providing these components (structures, algorithms, and concepts) that can be reused to construct programs.

 ---

+## Why -CoaTL ?

+For **Coa**-lescence **T**-emplate **L**-ibrary.

+Quetzalcoatl, the Feathered Serpent, was a powerful divinity from Mesoamerica who created the world (it still took him 600 years to reach a satisfying version, and we strongly identify to this part of the tale).

+The god’s name is a combination of two Nahuatl words:

+- `quetzal` refers to the Resplendant Quetzal (an emerald bird symbol of freedom)
+- `coatl` basically means snake (remember, all that glitters is not gold…) and conveniently aligns with Coalescence Template Library.

+But let's be honest, the full name is quite a mouthful, so let's just focus on the dazzling aspects and call it Quetzal for short (because who doesn't love a little sparkle in their code?).

 ## Why C++?